Sri Hanuman sannidhi of Nayaks' period by the side of rajagopuram

 Thirumalai Nayak

 Of the many important rulers, Sri Thirumalai Nayak ruled Madurai between 1623 and 1659 CE.
 He was the seventh and most notable of the thirteen Madurai Nayak rulers.
 His contributions are found in the many splendid buildings and temples in and around Madurai.
 Thirumalai Nayak was a great patron of art and architecture.
-He rebuilt and renovated a number of old temples of the Pandya period.
+He rebuilt and renovated several old temples of the Pandya period.
 His palace, known as the Thirumalai Nayak Palace, is a notable architectural masterpiece and attracts many visitors.

 Alagar Kovil